Goodness of fit by Neyman-Pearson testing: Conclusions

 \

 {}Previous works~\cite{DAgnolo:2018cun,DAgnolo:2019vbw,dAgnolo:2021aun,Letizia:2022xbe,Grosso:2023ltd} remarked a certain degree of uniformity of the NPLM response to qualitatively different types of anomalies injected on top of the same reference distribution.
 This uniformity is defined---see Appendix~\ref{app:data} for a review---as a correlation between the median sensitivity of NPLM and the median sensitivity, $Z_{\rm{id}}$, of the fully optimal hypothesis test designed to detect the specific source of anomaly under consideration.
 We do not observe this uniformity for C2ST nor for any of the other GoF methods we studied in this paper as NPLM variants.~\footnote{The train-test split configuration studied in Section~\ref{ttsplit} is an exception.
-This because the train-test split configuration performances are understandably comparable with those of NPLM with half statistics, which are inferior to baseline NPLM but still universal.} The complete sensitivity loss of certain methods to specific type of anomalies, accompanied with a more moderate degradation of their sensitivity in comparison with baseline NPLM, exemplifies this lack of uniformity.
-We are currently unable to turn these qualitative observations into quantitative statements on the level of uniformity of the sensitivity of NPLM and other GoF methods.
-Challenges stem for the lack of theoretical understanding on the possible origin of this universality and the conditions for its validity, or that it can be meaningfully stated like we do as a correlation between the sensitivity of the method and $Z_{\rm{id}}$.
+This is because the train-test split configuration performances are understandably comparable with those of NPLM with half statistics, which are inferior to baseline NPLM but still universal.} The complete loss of sensitivity of certain methods to specific type of anomalies, accompanied with a more moderate degradation of their sensitivity in comparison with baseline NPLM, exemplifies this lack of uniformity.
+We currently lack the theoretical understanding needed to accompany the empirical evidence gathered in this work about this phenomenon with a more quantitative study.
 The proper quantification of $Z_{\rm{id}}$ is often in itself a technical challenge.
 Advances in this speculative direction are potentially very interesting and should be pursued.